HimesGroup/taffeta/README.md

 Differential expression analysis is conducted with cuffdiff using cufflinks output files created after running rnaseq_align_and_qc.py.
 A merged transcriptome can be created using these files (option --merge_transcriptme yes), but the default is to use the reference genome gtf file.
 If a particular order of conditions among samples is desired, it can be provided as a comma-separated list (option --conditions cond1,cond2,cond3,...).
 Otherwise, all condition types according to <i>sample_info_file.txt</i> sorted in alphabetical order are used.

-4) Create an HTML report of differential expression summary statistics and plots for top differentially expressed genes according to all possible pairwise conditions for RNA-seq samples associated with a project using rnaseq_de_report.py:
+4) Create an HTML report of differential expression summary statistics and plots for top differentially expressed genes according to all specified pairwise conditions for RNA-seq samples associated with a project using rnaseq_de_report.py:

 > module load pandoc/2.0.6 <br>
 > python rnaseq_de_report.py <i>project_name</i> <i>sample_info_file.txt</i>